Sleep paralysis

 Solution to sleep paralysis.

-Negative emotions are the causes of sleep paralysis hence the antithesis would be positive emotions.
-Such positive emotions include courage, bravery, confidence, calmness, security, assurance, boldness, peace, serenity, relaxation, composure, tranquility and contentment.
-Anyone who experiences sleep paralysis should endeavour to cultivate the habit of practicing these positive emotional state of mind in their daily lives; gradually these qualities will become a part of their nature and ultimately attract reinforcement from people with similar intuition.
+Anyone who experiences sleep paralysis should cultivate the habit of practicing these positive emotional states of mind in daily life.
+Over time, these qualities will become part of their nature and ultimately attract reinforcement from others with similar intuition.